cswift3/anaerobic_fungi_Fibrobacter_co-culture/README.md

 Supplementary dataset S3.
 List of differentially regulated genes of C. churrovis in co-culture with F. sp.
 UWB7 compared to C. churrovis monoculture during growth on switchgrass (absolute log2fold change less than 1 and adjusted p-value less than 0.05).
 Log2FC>1 signifies gene is upregulated in co-culture.

 Supplementary dataset S4.

+Supplementary Dataset S5.

+Supplementary Dataset S6.

+Supplementary dataset S7.
 Counts of differentially regulated genes in each KOG class for A. robustus in co-culture with F. sp.
 UWB7 on Avicel® as well as total predicted genes in each KOG class based on MycoCosm4 portal.
 Supplementary dataset S5.
 Counts of differentially regulated genes in each KOG class for A. robustus in co-culture with F. sp.
 UWB7 on switchgrass as well as total predicted genes in each KOG class based on MycoCosm4 portal..

-Supplementary dataset S6.
+Supplementary dataset S9.
 Counts of differentially regulated genes in each KOG class for C. churrovis in co-culture with F. sp.
 UWB7 on switchgrass as well as total predicted genes in each KOG class based on MycoCosm4 portal.

-Supplementary dataset S7.
+Supplementary dataset S10.
 List of differentially regulated genes of F. sp.
 UWB7 in co-culture with C. churrovis compared to F. sp.
 UWB7 monoculture during growth on switchgrass (absolute log2fold change less than 1 and adjusted p-value less than 0.05).
 Log2FC>1 signifies gene is upregulated in co-culture.

-Supplementary dataset S8.
+Supplementary dataset S11.
 Molecular network (PDF format) from main text Figure 3.
 Zoom in to view three-way coloring and precursor mass labels for each node.